jai-imageio/jai-imageio-core/README.md

-If you are not concerned about GPL compatibility or source code availability, you might instead want to use https://github.com/geosolutions-it/imageio-ext/ which is actively maintained and extends the original imageio with many useful features, but depends on the [binary distribution of jai\_core](
+If you are not concerned about GPL compatibility or source code availability, you may want to check out https://github.com/geosolutions-it/imageio-ext/ which is actively maintained and extends the original imageio with many useful features, but depends on the [binary distribution of jai\_core](